Fortify | Joint Support

 UC-II® Undenatured Type II Collagen

 Collagen is the main protein in the various connective tissues in animals, and type II collagen is a type of collagen that makes up your joint cartilage.

 Common processing methods used to prepare collagen for supplementation denature it, and research shows that denatured collagen has no beneficial effects on joint inflammation.

 Undenatured collagen, however, is a more natural form of the substance, and studies show it’s highly effective for regulating the immune response that inflames joints and destroys cartilage and bone.

 And the best part about undenatured type II collagen is these effects have been demonstrated in both people with arthritic conditions and healthy joints.

 The clinically effective dose of undenatured type II collagen is between 10 and 40 milligrams.

 Curcumin & Black Pepper Extract

-Curcumin is the yellow pigment found in the turmeric plant, which is the main spice in curry.
+Curcumin is the orange pigment found in the turmeric plant, which is the main spice in curry.

 For instance, scientists around the world are investigating its effects on a variety of diseases, including cancer, cardiovascular disease, osteoporosis, diabetes, Alzheimer’s, and more.